rapid7/vm-console-client-ruby/docs/ScanEngineApi.md

 api_instance = Rapid7VmConsole::ScanEngineApi.new

 opts = {
-  param0: Rapid7VmConsole::ScanEngine.new # ScanEngine | The specification of a scan engine.
+  scan_engine: Rapid7VmConsole::ScanEngine.new # ScanEngine | The specification of a scan engine.
 }

 begin